itom-project/itom-project.github.io/_sources/start.rst.txt

 Installation
 ------------------

-Currently the All-in-One Setup is only available for WINDOWS users.
-Mac and Linux: compile source @ :ref:`sec-downloads`
+Currently the Setup-Version is only available for WINDOWS OS.
+MacOS and Linux Distros need to compile source from `Git <https://bitbucket.org/itom/itom/overview>`_

-| Get the latest versions from the :ref:`sec-downloads` page or from the link below.
+| Get the latest version from :ref:`sec-downloads` page or see the link below.
-| You should use the correct Bit-Version according to your Windows system (32bit/ 64bit).

-*(If you don't know which Version you have, Goto: >>Control Panel >>System >>System type: 32Bit or 64Bit)*

 **Download Setup .EXE-File**